 Outdoor Games for Family Gatherings

 You can use backyard party game ideas, fun family games for picnics, and creative family reunion games as outdoor family games for all ages.
-These games work best when you have a large group of adults and kids to play them.
+Enjoy your quality time together with these entertaining activities.

 Holding an old-fashioned sack race is a great way to have some outdoor fun with your loved ones.
-You can use burlap sacks or pillow cases for the race.
+You can use burlap sacks or pillowcases for the race.
 Make a starting line and a finish line.
-Players will stand in the sack and hope from the starting line to the finish line.
+Players will stand in the sack and hop from the starting line to the finish line.

 Tug of War

-If you're looking for a fun outdoor game for large family gatherings, tug-of-war just might be the perfect choice.
-Each large team stands one-behind-the-other holding one end of a rope.
-Teams work together to pull on their end of the rope and try to get the first person on the other team across the center line.
+If you're looking for a fun outdoor game for a large family gathering full of competitive members, tug-of-war might be a perfect choice.
+Each large team stands one behind the other, holding one end of a rope.
+Teams work together to pull on their end of the rope and try to get the first person on the other team across the centerline.

 Get Outside and Get Moving

 These are only a few of the many fun games that families can enjoy in the great outdoors.
-With so many options for outdoor activities, there's no reason to stay inside when the weather is beautiful outside.
+With so many options for outdoor activities, there's no reason to stay inside when the weather is agreeable.
 Enjoy summer evenings too by bringing some family night activities outdoors.
-Get off the sofa and step away from the hand-held video games and cell phones to spend an afternoon engaged in a little friendly competition with the people you love the most!
+Get off the sofa and step away from the hand-held video games or cell phones.
+Spend an afternoon engaged in a little friendly competition with the people you love the most!